breatheco-de/content/src/content/lesson/everything-you-need-to-start-using-sqlalchemy.md

 SQL Alchemy is an [Object-Relational Mapper/Mapping-tool](https://en.wikipedia.org/wiki/Object-relational_mapping), or ORM: a library that developers use to create databases and manipulate their data without the need of knowing/using SQL.

-There are other alternatives in Python like Peewee, and other languages have their own ORM's like PHP Eloquent or Java Hibernate.
+There are other alternatives in Python, like Peewee, and other languages have their own ORMs like PHP Eloquent or Java Hibernate.

 ## Why use ORM?

-ORM's have gained popularity because dealing with SQL language directly requires a lot of effort in many cases.
+ORMs have gained popularity because dealing with SQL language directly requires a lot of effort in many cases.
 The goal of any ORM is to simplify the maintenance of your data.
 This is done by creating ***objects*** to deal with database interactions.

-With ORM's you won't have to type SQL again (95% of the time) and you will be able to work with objects.
+With ORMs you won't have to type SQL again (95% of the time), and you will be able to work with objects.

 ### Example: